 Scot McQueen, Communications Director/Secretary

 Scot was raised in rural Colorado and fondly remembers his time as a boy riding his Yamaha Mini-Enduro on Rainbow Trail in the San Isabel National Forest.
 He moved to Washington State almost 30 years ago and has raised 2 daughters hiking the wonderful trails we have here.
 He loves distance running these days and regularly runs the trails around Olympia, Washington and beyond with the Oly Trail Runners.
-Scot has run the Boston Marathon but much prefers the multiple trail ultra marathons he has participated in.
 Professionally, his degree is Environmental Science and he has developed a career as a GIS technologists which included work with the United States Forest Service, Esri (GIS Software Company) and a myriad of natural resource clients including The Nature Conservancy.
-He also leads group hiking and running trips in the Patagonia Region near Bariloche, Argentina.
+He also leads group hiking and running trips in the Patagonia Region of South America near Bariloche, Argentina.

 T. Perry Barrett, Comptroller/Treasurer